adinger/HiveUDF/README.md

 # hive-udf-to-uppercase

-A Hive User Defined Function to convert a string to uppercase.
+A Hive User Defined Function (UDF) to convert a string to uppercase.